 I don’t know where to begin.
 What lengths of rope should I get to start?

-This is really up to you, but I personally started with getting few ropes that were 10 meters in length (approx. 32ft).
+This is really up to you, but I personally started with getting a few ropes that were 10 meters in length (approx. 32ft).
 But as I grew my rope collection, I added a few 20m (65ft) and some 5m (16ft).
 In this case, meters are easier for me to stick with to make sure all of my rope is similar in length.
 I believe anywhere from 25-35 ft is about average of what people typically use.
 If you opt for 20m just be aware that the more rope you have, the easier it is to get tangled.
 So getting multiples of 10m can be more user friendly.

 What is suspension?

 There are two types of suspension, partial suspension and full suspension.
 Partial suspension is where the rope bottom supports part of their own weight, and the ropes and equipment support the rest of the weight.
-For example, having a leg tie hold up someone’s leg off the ground but instead of the rope bearing the full load of weight, their other foot is on the ground to help stabilize and prevent the rope from bearing the whole weight of the person.
+For example, having a leg tie hold someone’s leg off the ground, but instead of the rope bearing the full load of weight, their other foot is on the ground to help stabilize and prevent the rope from bearing the whole weight of the person.
 Full suspension is where the ropes and suspension equipment hold and support the person’s full weight.
 No part of their body is still in contact with the ground.

 Suspension can be done with ropes, chains or cables.
 These are attached to suspension rings, bars, or rigs.
 Make sure you inspect all equipment prior to doing a suspension scene.
 Suspension can be done with all body types and sizes.
 Just make sure you have the proper equipment to hold and support the weight you are wanting to suspend, and know how to tie or hoist the person safely to ensure the safety of all people participating.